microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 * Should the height of a mark on the scrollbar be dependent on font size & buffer height?
 I think I've got it set to like, a static 2dip, but maybe it should represent the actual height of the row (down to a min 1dip)
+* [#13455] - highlight a mark when scrolled to with the `scrollToMark` action.
+  This is left as a future consideration to figure out what kind of UI we want here.
+Do we want to highlight
+  - the prompt?
+  - the whole row of the prompt?
+  - the prompt and the command?
+  - The whole prompt & command & output?
+* an `addBookmark` action: This one's basically just `addMark`, but opens a prompt (like the window renamer) to add some text as a comment.
+Automatically populated with the selected text (if there was some).
+  - A dedicated transient pane for displaying non-terminal content might be useful for such a thing.
+  - This might just make more sense as a parameter to `addMark`.
+* Other ideas for `addMark` parameters:
+  - `icon`: This would require us to better figure out how we display gutter icons.
+This would probably be like, a _shape_ rather than an arbitrary image.
+  - `note`: a note to stick on the mark, as a comment.
+Might be more valuable with something like `addBookmark`.

+### Gutter icons

+VsCode implements a set of gutter icons to the left of the buffer lines, to provide a UI element for exposing some quick actions to perform, powered by shell integration.

+Gutter icons don't need to implement app-level actions at all.
+They _should_ be part of the control.
+At least, part of the UWP `TermControl`.
+These are some basic "actions" we could add to that menu.
+Since these are all attached to a mark anyways, we already know what mark the user interacted with, and where the start/end already is.
+* Copy command
+* Copy output
+* Re-run command
+* Save as task
+* Explain this (for errors)

+To allow comments in marks (ala "bookmarks"), we can use the gutter flyout to display the comment, and have the tooltip display that comment.

+This is being left as a future consideration for now.
+We need to really sit and consider what the UX is like for this.
+* Do we just stick the gutter icons in the margin/padding?
+* Have it be a separate space in the "buffer"
+  - If it's in the buffer itself, we can render it with the renderer, which by all accounts, we probably should.

 ### Rejected ideas

-There was originally some discussion as to whether this is a design that should be unified with generic patter matchers.
+There was originally some discussion as to whether this is a design that should be unified with generic pattern matchers.
 Something like the URL detection, which identifies part of the buffer and then "marks" it.
 Prototypes for both of these features are going in very different dirrections, however.
 Likely best to leave them separate.

 ## Resources
 ### Other related issues